 Psychedelic research is experiencing an important renaissance.
-Organizations such as MAPS, HEFFTER, BECKLEY, ICEERS, ONCA, USONA, and many others are leading cutting edge research that will very soon lead to changes in psychedelic regulations and approval of psychedelic-assisted psychotherapy prescriptions.
+Organizations such as MAPS, HEFFTER, BECKLEY, ICEERS, AWE, USONA, and many others are leading cutting edge research that will very soon lead to changes in psychedelic regulations and approval of psychedelic-assisted psychotherapy prescriptions.
 Therapies assisted by substances such as MDMA and psilocybin may be approved for FDA’s expanded access program as soon as within the next year or two.
 We are interested in beginning to prepare therapists in extensive training such as this three-year program.
 Our training includes classes led by some of the main therapists involved in these studies.

 LEGITIMATE PSYCHEDELIC THERAPY IN THE WORLD